MicrosoftDocs/power-automate-docs/articles/desktop-flows/manage.md

 > [!NOTE]
 > If you can't see the dialog box, your Power Platform admin might have turned it off.
 More information: [Disabling the user feedback functionality](#disabling-the-user-feedback-functionality)

+### Disabling the generate flow description using Copilot functionality

+To disable the generate flow description using Copilot functionality, Power Platform admins can contact Microsoft support.
+More information: [Get Help + Support](/power-platform/admin/get-help-support)

 ### Disabling the user feedback functionality